 Students are also involved in serving the poor through Simple House, an outreach program in Kansas City.
 Each week, more than 400 students skip a meal and donate the food to the poor.
 In addition, students have sponsored a Christmas giving tree for foster children, adopted poor families in Kansas City, visited local senior citizens, volunteered at a soup kitchen, and participated in Habitat for Humanity.

-Benedictine has nine residence halls, five for women and four for men.
+Benedictine has 15 residence halls, eight for women and seven for men.
 Each of the residence halls has a different style and houses students depending upon their class.
 One hall features lofts, suites, and apartment-style rooms for upper-class women.
 Another has single rooms for men and has been described as a mini-seminary.
 There are also newer two and four bedroom apartment-style residences for upper-class men and children of alumni.

 The College maintains a strict visitation policy for each of its halls: between 12 p.m. and 12 a.m. on weekdays and between 10 a.m. and 2 a.m. on weekends.